Two classes of modular $p$-Stanley sequences: Definitions

-\begin{prop} The $p$-Stanley sequence $S_p(A)$ is the unique sequence that starts with $A$, is $p$-free, and covers all $x\not\in S_p(A)$ with $x>\max(A)$. \end{prop}
+\begin{prop} The $p$-Stanley sequence $S_p(A)$ is the unique sequence that starts with $A$, is $p$-free, and $p$-covers all $x\not\in S_p(A)$ with $x>\max(A)$. \end{prop}

-\begin{proof} This is easy to see since for each $x>\max(A)$, it is either in $S_p(A)$ if it keeps the sequence $p$-free, or not in $S_p(A)$ if it doesn't -- because it would be the largest term of a $p$-term arithmetic progression in $S_p(A)$. \end{proof}
+\begin{proof} Since $x>\max(A)$ there are two cases.
+If $x$ is in $S_p(A)$, its addition to the sequence preserves that the sequence is $p$-free.
+If $x$ is not in $S_p(A)$, it follows that the addition of $x$ would have created a $p$-term arithmetic progression with largest term $x$ and with the remaining terms in $S_p(A)$. \end{proof}